FP7Collage/GMPTube/ReadMe.txt

-/*
-	 * Copyright (c) 2015, CEDEP France,
- 	 * Authors: Albert A. Angehrn, Marco Luccini, Pradeep Kumar Mittal
-         * All rights reserved.
-	 * Redistribution and use in source and binary forms, with or without modification,
-	 * are permitted provided that the following conditions are met:
-	 *
-	 *  * Redistributions of source code must retain the above copyright notice,
-	 *    this list of conditions and the following disclaimer.
-	 *  * Redistributions in binary form must reproduce the above copyright notice,
-	 *    this list of conditions and the following disclaimer in the documentation
-	 *    and/or other materials provided with the distribution.
-	 *  * Neither the name of the COLLAGE Group nor the names of its
-	 *    contributors may be used to endorse or promote products derived from this
-	 *    software without specific prior written permission.
-	 *
-	 * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY
-	 * EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
-	 * WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
-	 * DISCLAIMED.
-IN NO EVENT SHALL CONSORTIUM BOARD COLLAGE Group BE LIABLE FOR ANY
-	 * DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES
-	 * (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
-	 * LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND
-	 * ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
-	 * (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
- * SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
- */

- Technical Guide to deploy CALTTubes
+Technical Guide to deploy GMPTube
 ------------------------------------------------------------------

-Software’s Requirement to Deploy the CALTTubes
+Software’s Requirement to Deploy the GMPTube

-CALTTubes have been tested on the machine having 4 GB of RAM and Intel® Xeon 5130 @2.00 GHZ.
+GMPTube has been tested on the machine having 4 GB of RAM and Intel® Xeon 5130 @2.00 GHZ.
 Ideally it would be good to have such a powerful machine as video streaming requires expensive CPU Usage.

 Here is the list of the software’s that should be installed on the machine